-The CAC currently serves students at 13 high schools in 6 school districts as well students at the Community College of Rhode Island.
-This posting is for multiple, full-time College Advisers.
+The CAC at Brown University currently serves students at 14 high schools in 7 school districts.
+This posting is for multiple, full-time College Adviser positions.
 Positions are contingent upon AmeriCorps and other funding.

-The position will begin with 4 weeks of pre-service training, beginning as early as the last week of July 2017.
+The position will begin with 4 weeks of pre-service training, beginning as early as the last week of July 2018.
 The position requires a commitment to complete one full program year (July through June).
-Minimum daily hours are 8:00AM to 4:00PM depending on school and program training schedules.
+Minimum daily hours are 8:00AM to 4:00PM, on average 40 hours per week depending on school and program training schedules.

 Participate in AmeriCorps/State Service activities and events

 Bachelor's Degree required.